brikis98/yevgeniy-brikman-homepage/_posts/2018-08-12-the-10-to-1-rule-of-writing-and-programming.md

   commits:       394 (100%)
 {% endhighlight %}

-That's 49,126 lines of code churn to produce 6,140 final lines of code, or an 8:1 ratio for this ~2 year old repo.
+That's 49,126 lines of code churn to produce 6,140 final lines of code, or an 8:1 ratio for this ~2-year-old repo.
 But Terratest is still fairly young, so let's go back in time a bit more.

 #### Terraform (2014)